 If you or a loved one suffered injuries or complications after being implanted with an IVC filter, you may be owed money from the device manufacturer for medical bills and other damages.
 The attorneys working with ClassAction.org are now speaking to IVC patients and their loved ones about their rights – and they want to hear from you.

-To get in touch, just fill out the form on this page and we can send your information over to one of the attorneys we work with.
 There’s no cost to contact us or the lawyers we work with– and you’re never obligated to take legal action after learning more about your options.
 Plus, the only people who will ever see your information are our staff and the lawyers we work with.

 Inferior Vena Cava (IVC) Filter Problems and Complications